-Taj Mahal by Train…..just 100 minutes Delhi / Agra by Luxury Train (Gatiman Express).
+Taj Mahal by Train…100 minutes Delhi to Agra by Luxury Train (Gatiman Express)

-One Day Taj Mahal Luxury Tour is best tour package starting from Delhi to Taj Mahal by Road OR by Luxury Train.
-The Best way to visit Taj Mahal is a same day trip to Delhi / Agra by Car OR by Train.
+One Day Taj Mahal Luxury Car Tour is the best tour package from Delhi to Taj Mahal by Car OR by Train.
+The Best way to visit Taj Mahal is a same day trip Delhi to Agra by Car OR by Train.
 Taj Mahal is well connected by Express Road and Express Train from Delhi to Agra.

 Location of Taj Mahal : TAJ MAHAL is located on the South Bank of river Yamuna in Agra, Uttar Pradesh, INDIA

 Taj Mahal Built By : Mughal Emperor Shah Jahan (Grandson of Emperor Akbar The Great)

 Architect of Taj Mahal : Ustad Ahmad Lahauri

 Taj Mahal Spread Over : 42 acres